trellis-zz/kingdoms/content/about/info.md

 ---
 ## Hello.
 My name is Tri.

-This is where I write about things I like.
-I mainly tabletop role-playing games.
+This is where I write about tabletop role-playing games.
+I'm a fan of the OSR, so you'll see a lot about Whitehack ruleset and the Yoon-Suin campaign setting.

-## I focus on Yoon-Suin, Whitehack, and the tricks that bring games to life.